nlfiedler/zorigami/NOTES.md

 #### Full Recovery

+1. Find all buckets with type 5 UUID for a name
+1. Fetch metadata object/archive for those buckets
+1. Present the list to the user to choose which to recover
 1. Retrieve the most recent PouchDB database
+    * For Glacier, this means listing archives of master vault to find database pack
 1. Iterate entries in database, fetching packs and extracting files

 #### Pruning